Visibility as Resistance: Why What We Wear Matters

 The Weapon They Can’t Confiscate

-Throughout history, people fighting authoritarianism have understood that messages matter.
-Words can be silenced.
+Throughout history, people resisting authoritarianism have relied on a tool that regimes struggle to suppress: messages made visible in public space.
+Words can be censored.
 Papers can be seized.
 Meetings can be raided.
-But the message you wear on your body?
-That's harder to stop.
+But visible resistance—carried openly on the body—is harder to erase.

 Why Dictators Fear Your Message